olcf/olcf-user-docs/software/profiling/Scorep.rst

 	 rm -f test *.o

--- CMake / Autotools
+CMake / Autotools
 ++++++++++++++++++++

-For CMake and autotools based build systems, it is recommended to use the scorep-wrapper script instances.
+For CMake and Autotools based build systems, it is recommended to use the scorep-wrapper script instances.
 The intended usage of the wrapper instances is to replace the application's compiler and linker with the corresponding wrapper at configuration time so that they will be used at build time.
 As the Score-P instrumentation during the CMake or configure steps is likely to fail, the wrapper script allows for disabling the instrumentation by setting the variable ``SCOREP_WRAPPER=off``.